olegkrivtsov/using-zf3-book-samples/blog/README.md

 ## Installation

-You need to have PHP v.5.6 or later.
+You need to have PHP v.5.6 or later and MySQL v.5.6 or later.

 Download the sample to some directory (it can be your home dir or `/var/www/html`) and run Composer as follows: